ahoarfrost/EN584/README_EN584.md

 3. Gravity Filtration (GF) - filters containing particles (filtered from seawater) suspended in autoclaved seawater
 4. Free Living (free) - filtrate from gravity filtration, containing only free living bacteria and no particles

-This folder contains five R scripts:
+This folder the following R scripts:

 * Plate_UpdateTimesheet_EN584.R - from a directory of plate reader output files (.xlsx), extract the time sampled, calculate the elapsed time (in hours) from the t0 sampling point.
 Output timesheet as a .csv file.